 The Distractions of Duty

-How do we access our personal place of deep grief when we're distracted by duty and life going on all around us?
-We put down the phone, turn off the radio, tune out social media, and listen to what silence has to say to us - at home, in the car, at work, in a crowded subway.
-We have within our soul and spirit the innate capacity to find a rarified zone for personal reflection and introspection at any place and in any circumstance.
+How do we access this private, personal place of grief when we are distracted by duty and life going on around us?
+We put down the phone, turn off the radio and television, block the loud messaging of social media, and listen to what silence has to say to us—at home, in the car, at work, or in a crowded train, bus, or subway.

 In quietness and confidence shall be your strength.